BlueFire-LLC/BlueFire-API-for-Android-Studio/README.md

 	<li>Fixed bug in 23.2 that caused GetEngineVIN and GetEngineId to error.
 	<li>Added methods GetTruckVIN and GetTruckId for retrieving the OEM VIN and Component Id (Make/Model/SerialNo).
 	<li>Added methods StopRetrievingEngineVIN and StopRetrievingEngineId.
 Call these after Truck.EngineVIN and/or Truck.EngineMake have been retrieved.
-	<li>Added methods StopRetrievingTruckId and StopRetrievingTruckId.
+	<li>Added methods StopRetrievingTruckVIN and StopRetrievingTruckId.
 Call these after Truck.VIN and/or Truck.Make have been retrieved.
 	<li>Removed methods GetVIN and GetComponentId.
 	<li>Specifying OnChange Retrieval Method now works.
 The previous release changed it internally to OnInterval.
 	<li>Added AdapterMessage ConnectionState that will be raised when there is a message from the Adapter.